dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/release-notes/08-May-2023/deployment-monitor.md

 tags: [scheduler]
 ---

-The new Deployment monitor helps you gain greater visibility into your deployment health and quickly detect any issues with the improved filtering and sorting capabilities.
-You can now easily curate the view based on environment, prioritizing the ones that matter most, such as Production.
-With pre-filtered lists for in progress and in queue activities, it's quicker and easier to track the relevant activity and stay on top of your deployment status.
+The new **Deployment Monitor** page helps you gain greater visibility into your deployment health and quickly detect any issues with the improved filtering and sorting capabilities.
+You can prioritize and customize the view based on the environment, such as **Production** from the dropdown menu at the top right of the page.

+Use prefiltered **In Progress** and **In Queue** views to track relevant activities and stay up-to-date on your deployment status.

 The **Deployment Monitor** is accessible from the main dbt Cloud dashboard page or by clicking the dbt logo on the upper-left.
 Some of the new and enhanced features include: